Environmental Sustainability Technical Specialist - Eastern Cape Gqebera - IT-Online

-- Key Companies technical interface for environmental programs i.e., Zero Impact Factory, Decarbonisation and Environmental forums of the companies Brand and Group.
+- Key technical interface for environmental programs i.e., Zero Impact Factory, Decarbonization and Environmental forums of the Brand and Group.

 - Implementing environmental benchmarking activities and exchange knowledge within the Group and the local industry.